This 2-credit course, held in the fall semester, is open to students in the PhD and Master’s programs.

 Description

-The course covers up-to-date information on the COVID-19 pandemic and its viral cause, SARS-CoV-2.
-This virus is discussed in the context of coronaviruses in general and the diseases they cause.
-Vaccines and other control measures are described, together with relevant immunological and epidemiological framework.
+The course introduces general features of viral infection and the human defense systems that counter them.
+Up-to-date information is presented on the COVID-19 pandemic and its viral cause, SARS-CoV-2.
+This virus is discussed in the broader context of coronaviruses, their evolution, and the diseases they cause.
+Vaccines and other control measures are described, together with the relevant immunological and epidemiological framework.

 Basic and clinical scientists from NJMS and RWJMS present lectures covering topics including: